-D&D have really reached new heights with their latest restaurant.
+D&D have really reached new heights with 14 Hills.

-Because while their other joints (including Michelin Starred Angler and the elegant German Gymnasium) have uniformly impressed… this one’s on the 14th floor of Aldgate skyscraper 120 Fenchurch Street.
+Because while their other joints including Angler (one of the best Michelin-starred restaurants in London) and the elegant German Gymnasium have uniformly impressed… this one’s is on the 14th floor of Aldgate skyscraper 120 Fenchurch Street.

 NOTE: 14 Hills is open daily for lunch and dinner, and brunch on weekends.
 You can find out more, and book a table at their website right HERE.